nyrkio/nyrkio/README.md

 docker compose -f docker-compose.dev.yml up --build
 ```

+### Contributing Changes

+Please open a pull request with your changes against the `main` branch.
+PRs allow us to run linters and tests against your modifications.

 ## References

 - [The Use of Change Point Detection to Identify Software Performance Regressions in a Continuous Integration System](https://arxiv.org/pdf/2003.00584)